zero-boilerplate/dto-layer-generator/README.md

 ## Example

 Refer to the `example` folder in this git repo.
-You will see `example.yml` file that is a demo setup of how your "DTO definition/setup" will look.
+You will see `simple_example.yml` file that is a demo setup of how your "DTO definition/setup" will look.
+The file `nested_example.yml` is one with nested objects in your DTO.

 Windows:
 ```
-go get github.com/francoishill/dto-layer-generator
+go get github.com/zero-boilerplate/dto-layer-generator
-cd "%gopath%/src/github.com/francoishill/dto-layer-generator/example"
+cd "%gopath%/src/github.com/zero-boilerplate/dto-layer-generator"
-run.bat
+"%GOPATH%/bin/dto-layer-generator.exe" "example/simple_example.yml"
+:: "%GOPATH%/bin/dto-layer-generator.exe" "example/nested_example.yml"
 ```

 Linux:
 ```
-go get github.com/francoishill/dto-layer-generator
+go get github.com/zero-boilerplate/dto-layer-generator
-cd "%gopath%/src/github.com/francoishill/dto-layer-generator"
+cd "$gopath/src/github.com/zero-boilerplate/dto-layer-generator"
-go build -o=tmp_bin
-./tmp_bin "example/example.yml"
+"$GOPATH/bin/dto-layer-generator.exe" "example/simple_example.yml"
+# "$GOPATH/bin/dto-layer-generator.exe" "example/nested_example.yml"
 ```
-Now have look at the above mentioned files (in the **Placeholders** section) to see their structs/classes generated from the input `example.yml` file.
+Now have look at the above mentioned files (in the **Placeholders** section) to see their structs/classes generated from the input `...example.yml` file.

 ## Supported types